2019–2020 Maltese protests: 13 December 2019

 On 11 December, a protest was called by NGOs for Friday, 13 December – coinciding with Republic Day, a national holiday in Malta.
 Insisting that Republic Day belonged to the people, NGOs encouraged people to attend.
 There were fears that the protest, coinciding with the official ceremonies, would clash with the official events marking the day.
 Overnight, a group of protesters stood guard on the makeshift memorial to Caruana Galizia, holding a vigil throughout the night, to ensure that the memorial was not removed again by Government employees.

 During the protest, police presence was heavy to ensure the peace between protesters and Maltese celebrating Republic Day, in particular around Castille.
 President George Vella, on his way to the Grandmaster's Palace for the official ceremonies, was greeted with both applause and jeers, with the crowd protesting, whistling and chanting throughout a military parade along Republic Street.
 Protesters lined the streets, from Parliament through to St George's Square.
 The President was booed and fake money was thrown towards his car.

 Ahead of the official ceremony, President Vella appealed for unity, describing the current events as "very particular circumstances," and that Malta was far bigger than the "gang of people" who have brought shame on the country.

 In a statement, Moviment Graffitti said that "the two main political parties exerting huge control over [Maltese] society and institutions, and which prioritise their party’s lust for power over the interests of the people," asking all Maltese to take the opportunity to bring about a real change, and not a superficial one.

+Multiple people, including soldiers on parade on the day of the official ceremonies, condemned the deplorable behaviour of the protestors who lacked respect towards members of the Armed Forces of Malta by throwing fake money, whistling, shouting and hurling insults and hate to officials of the Armed Forces during the parade and especially during the playing of the national anthem.
+“Shame on you all [referring to the protestors].
+No one should ever disrespect our National Athem and our colours”, wrote the Garrison Sergeant Major of the Armed Forces of Malta on social media.

 Home Affairs Minister Michael Farrugia insisted NGOs and protesters did not apply for a permit for the protests on Republic Day, while a Police statement admitted a meeting was held between the NGOs and police authorities two days before the protests to discuss civil society's role in the official ceremonies.
 Manuel Delia, one of the 13 December protest organisers, began court proceedings against the Labour Party's television channel and news journalists after claims protesters aimed their heckles and "violent protests" at Special Olympics athletes.
 Delia viewed the news coverage to be "untrue", "defamatory and libellous" and aimed to "put him in danger."